-In City of Keller, the court also noted three kinds of evidence that must be disregarded: 180 testimony," jurors are free "to believe one witness and disbelieve another," and "[r]eviewing courts [may not] impose their own opinions to the contrary."
-Accordingly, "reviewing courts must assume [that] jurors decided all [credibility questions] in favor of the verdict if reasonable human beings could do so."
-The court emphasized "[t]he jury's decisions regarding credibility must be reasonable."
-For example, "[j]urors cannot [disregard] undisputed testimony that is ... free from contradictions and inconsistencies, and could have been readily controverted."
-Similarly, jurors "are not free to believe testimony that is conclusively negated by undisputed facts."
-However, if "reasonable jurors could decide what testimony to [disbelieve, the] reviewing court must assume they did so in favor of their verdict," and affirm the jury's finding.
-186
+In City of Keller, the court also noted three kinds of evidence that must be disregarded:175

+Credibility evidence.
+Because "[j]urors are the sole judges of the credibility of the witnesses and the weight to give their testimony[,]"176 jurors are free "to believe one witness and disbelieve another[,]"177 and "[r]eviewing courts [may not] impose their own opinions to the contrary."178 Accordingly, "reviewing courts must assume [that] jurors decided all [credibility questions] in favor of the verdict if reasonable human beings could do so."179 The court emphasized "[t]he jury's decisions regarding credibility must be reasonable."180 For example, "[j]urors cannot [disregard] undisputed testimony that is . . . free from contradictions and inconsistencies, and could have been readily controverted."181 Similarly, jurors "are not free to believe testimony that is conclusively negated by undisputed facts."182 However, if "reasonable jurors could decide what testimony to [disbelieve, the] reviewing court must assume they did so in favor of their verdict," and affirm the jury's finding.183